Clinical Focus | Dr Ishendra Bapoo | Chinese Medicine & Acupuncture

 Stabilise the system

 Reduce flare triggers, calm the nervous system, improve circulation where it is stuck, and restore basic digestive and sleep function.
-This is where many people feel their first meaningful shift.
+This is where many people feel the first meaningful shift.

 2